Anyone can produce content.

-Look at how visual elements are being incorporated into blog posts over the past four years:
+Look at how visual elements are being incorporated into blog posts over a four year period:

 That’s because marketers recognize how much of an impact visual elements have on their successes.

 You can also enhance your content by building infographics.
-As I said earlier, if you conduct your own research, you will have original content.
+As we said earlier, if you conduct your own research, you will have original content.

 Infographics take this concept to the next level.
 Since people remember images more than text, they will be more likely to retain information if it’s in the form of a picture or graph.

 Produce videos.
 The possibilities with video content are nearly endless.
-Here are a few of my favorite suggestions:
+Here are a few of our favorite suggestions:

 Add videos to your website, posts, email newsletters, and social media channels.